-The FFMs use consumers' modified adjusted gross income (MAGI) to determine whether they meet income requirements.
-MAGI is adjusted gross income (AGI) as reported on a consumer's federal income return plus these, if any: untaxed foreign income, non-taxable Social Security benefits, and tax-exempt interest.
+The FFMs use consumers' modified adjusted gross income (MAGI) to determine whether they meet income requirements for financial assistance for enrollment in a QHP.
+MAGI is adjusted gross income (AGI) as reported on a consumer's federal income tax return plus these, if any: untaxed foreign income, non-taxable Social Security benefits, and tax-exempt interest.
 MAGI is generally very close to consumers' AGI.
-However, it does not appear as a line on federal income tax returns and does not include Supplemental Security Income (SSI).
+However, it does not appear as a line on federal income tax returns and does not include SSI.